Ekubo vs Native

 🏆 Native

-Native reports $0 in 24h fees/revenue versus Ekubo’s $8K fees, indicating better fee value on the supplied data.
+Native reports $0 fees and $0 revenue over 24h versus Ekubo’s $16K fees, indicating lower explicit trading costs in the provided data.

 Multi-chain & Ecosystem

-Native has materially broader chain coverage: Binance, Ethereum, Polygon, Arbitrum, Mantle, ZetaChain, Avalanche, Manta, zkLink—a 9-chain footprint.
-Ekubo is focused on Starknet with an Ethereum presence (2 chains), reflecting a tighter ecosystem scope.
+Native has materially broader chain coverage: Binance, Ethereum, Polygon, Arbitrum, Mantle, ZetaChain, Avalanche, Manta, and zkLink (9 environments) versus Ekubo on Starknet and Ethereum (2 environments).
+This widens Native’s addressable user base and allows it to follow liquidity and narratives across multiple ecosystems.

 🏆 Native

-Native supports 9 chains versus Ekubo’s 2, giving it a substantially broader multi-chain surface area for users and integrations.
+Native supports 9 chains versus Ekubo’s 2, giving it significantly broader ecosystem reach by the provided chain coverage.

 User Recommendations